swarnendubiswas/dotemacs/README.md

 ## Emacs in a Terminal

+I use LSP intensively, and LSP+Tramp is sluggish and fails often.
+Furthermore, it seems difficult to properly setup many language servers with Tramp support.
+Instead, I prefer to use Emacs in a terminal. which has much better performance.
+This requires setting up support for 24-bit colors and proper keybindings in the terminal.
+I use Alacritty which is easy to customize.

-Use the steps mentioned in the link [Spacemacs Terminal](https://github.com/syl20bnr/spacemacs/wiki/Terminal), including enabling support for 24bit colors in the terminal.
+Use the steps mentioned in the link [Spacemacs Terminal](https://github.com/syl20bnr/spacemacs/wiki/Terminal) to enable support for 24bit colors in the terminal.

 ```Bash
 export LC_ALL=en_US.UTF-8